KaliedaRik/Scrawl-canvas/docs/reference/sc-initialization.md

 Users can also stop and restart the animation loop after initialization completes by invoking the `scrawl.stopCoreAnimationLoop()` and `scrawl.startCoreAnimationLoop()` functions.
 See [demo test DOM-009](../demo/dom-009.html) for details.

 ## Core constants, flags and event listeners
-Two of the key drivers for SC is to make &lt;canvas> elements responsive to their environments, and offer high-level functionality for user interactions with those responsive elements.
+Two of the key drivers for SC is to make `<canvas>` elements responsive to their environments, and offer high-level functionality for user interactions with those responsive elements.
 Much of the code that handles this functionality can be found in the [core/user-interaction.js](../source/core/user-interaction.html) file.

 The code in this file makes heavy use of shared constants and system flags.
 As a result, these also need to be instantiated as part of the initialization process.